Orange left arrow graphic.Orange right arrow graphic.

 The Nile has been a repository of stories for millennia.

-Travel in the company of Professor Richard Smith, renowned gynaecological surgeon who led the team responsible for delivering the first womb transplant baby born in the UK this year.
-Throughout your journey, gain unique insight into the fields of obstetrics and gynaecology, and explore the society, healthcare, and culture of this remarkable land.
+Travel in the company of Professor Richard Smith, the renowned gynaecological surgeon who led the team responsible for the birth of the first womb-transplant baby in the UK earlier this year.
+Throughout the journey, benefit from his unique perspective on obstetrics and gynaecology, while gaining deeper insight into the society, healthcare, and culture of this remarkable region.

 Price (sharing a room)